neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 Relationship between variation in food taste and desire to eat food.
 :::

-The *strength* of a stimulus is defined in terms of how much it changes the action specific potential for an FAP.

-***Q: Given your preferences, would a sweet food be a strong or weak stimulus for eating?***

-***Q: If you are really really really hungry (increased internal drive to eat), would you be more or less likely to eat in response to a weak food stimulus compared to when you are full?***
+Think about your own food preferences and whether a sweet food be a strong or weak stimulus for eating.
+Then, imagine you are are really really really hungry (ie. increased *internal drive* to eat), would you be more or less likely to eat in response to a weak food stimulus compared to when you are full?

-***Q: Think (and refer) back to the experiment on stickleback fish aggression that you analyzed.
-Which stimulus was the strongest for aggression?
-Which stimulus was the weakest?
-What evidence do you have to support your answers?***
+---
+> ⏳ 15 min

-***Q: Complete this sentence by selecting one of the options: The more motivated an animal is toward a specific FAP, the ( higher / lower ) the action specific potential for that FAP.***
+***Q15: Complete this sentence by selecting one of the options: The more motivated an animal is toward a specific FAP, the ( higher / lower ) the action specific potential for that FAP.***

-***Q: Complete this sentence by selecting one of the options: The more motivated an animal is toward a specific FAP, the ( stronger / weaker ) the stimulus needs to be to elicit the FAP.***
+***Q16: Complete this sentence by selecting one of the options: The more motivated an animal is toward a specific FAP, the ( stronger / weaker ) the stimulus needs to be to elicit the FAP.***

 The *stimulus threshold* for behavior is defined as the minimum stimulus strength needed to trigger/evoke the behavior.

-***Q: Complete the following plot to show your understanding of the relationship between stimulus threshold and current action specific potential for an FAP.***
+***Q17: Complete the following plot to show your understanding of the relationship between stimulus threshold and current action specific potential for an FAP.***

 :::{figure-md} stimulus-threshold
 :class: figure